DavAnaton/HaloLabsChallenge/README.md

 Then, I developed a "fuseable" menu.<br/>
 This smart-menu takes an array of objects ```{value: 'Display OK', action: (() => alert('OK'))}``` and present them as a fuseable 3D menu in your A-frame application.<br/>
 No matter what is the size of your array, the menu will always be displayed nicely in a square grid.

+ - Drag-n-drop to rotate the camera
+ - Use the arrows on your keyboard to move in the scene

 ## Installation
 Download the latest version of HaloLabsChallenge.